Fort Lauderdale Slip and Fall Lawyers

 To find a property owner guilty of negligence in a slip and fall case, the courts must rule a “reasonable and prudent” person would have done something different in the same circumstances.
 For example, say the plaintiff suffered injuries because of a freshly waxed floor at a shopping mall.
 In this case, the plaintiff would need to prove the property owner’s negligence, such as failing to post a warning sign.
 The courts must rule that the property owner should have done something to prevent the harm.

-South Florida Slip and Fall Injury Attorneys
+Fort Lauderdale Slip and Fall Injury Attorneys

 At the Law Offices of Chalik & Chalik, we’ve handled hundreds of premises liability claims throughout Florida.
 We’ve won million-dollar settlements for our past clients with rigorous legal representation in and out of the courtroom.
 Our team of Fort Lauderdale personal injury lawyers wants to help you fight for justice against a negligent property owner or other party that caused your slip and fall.
 You could recover for your medical bills, pain and suffering, missed time at work, and other fall-related damages with help from a legal settlement or win.
 Call our office today for a free, no obligation consultation.